Using Zeolite for Chemical Spills

 Zeolite works as a successful chemical absorbent due to its ability to absorb liquids and gases.
 These properties not only promote safety at home, they also prevent costly damage by preventing water and chemicals from seeping into pores in concrete, brick, and stone.
-It is also ideal for surfaces that are weathered as liquid will be absorbed from grooves and pits.
+It is also ideal for surfaces that are weathered, as the liquid will be absorbed from grooves and pits.

 Natural zeolite can successfully absorb spills of oil, fuel, coolants, paints, degreaser, and mild acid.
 In addition, it eliminates odors and toxic vapors caused by spills on contact.
 Also, zeolite has a strong framework and unlike clay products, does not break down when saturated.

-Because of the size, structure, and weight of zeolite, it can be used outdoors in windy or draught conditions.
+Because of the size, structure, and weight of zeolite, it can be used outdoors in windy conditions.
 Unlike lightweight clay products that are easily blown away, zeolite remains in contact with chemicals while spills are addressed.